wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

 Inspect the `cluster.yaml` file to determine the network plugin used by the cluster.

 Generally, netwok plugin are configured using Custom Resource Definition - CRDs.
 Those CRDs are additional Kubernetes objects.

 To list the available resources on a cluster: `kubectl api-resources`

-### Overlay network.
+### Overlay network

-As seen, Calico is able to integrate or not overlays (IpInIP or VxLAN).
+As seen, Calico is able to integrate or not overlays (IPinIP or VxLAN).

 In the `kube-system` namespace, look at the `ippools` and `configmap/calico-config` objects.